 8. You Can Make Difference as a Teacher.
 Just Don’t Lose Heart

-After about 15 days, I received a feedback from my employer company.
+After about 15 days, I received feedback from my employer company.

-Apparently, some students had complained to the dean that I wasn’t good enough and they needed a replacement.
+Some students had complained to the dean that I wasn’t good enough, and they needed a replacement.
 Since I was the replacement of the previous teacher, the person sharing the feedback was concerned.

 I knew who those students were.
-They were the backbenchers that never took interest in anything.
-They were there just to pass time.
-One student was so disinterested that I always found him listening to music on his mobile phone in the classroom.
-I asked him to leave but he said he wouldn’t disturb the students or me so I had allowed him to sit.
+They were the backbenchers that never took an interest in anything.
+They were there to pass the time.
+One student always had his earphones on because he wasn’t at all interested.
+I asked him to leave, but he said he wouldn’t disturb the students or me, so I allowed him to sit.

-The next day I explained again to that particular class that nobody is being forced to sit in the classroom, and disinterested students were free to leave.
-I assured I’d not complain.
+The next day I explained again to that particular class that I wasn’t forcing anyone to sit in the classroom and disinterested students were free to leave.

 9. Start a Blog